Presenting your 2020 Democratic Power Ranking

 “Regarding [last week’s Quinnipiac University poll], does it really matter how many percentage points one candidate has over another, if in the end the balance of the electoral college might be different?
 I read (and I may misquote since I can’t find it) that Trump could lose by something like 4% of the popular vote and still get elected.
 Shouldn’t polls be conducted at the State level and converted to a proxy of the Electoral College’s vote?” – Walter Bonomo, Mooresville, N.C.

 [Ed. note: I’m a baseball fan, specifically of the St. Louis Cardinals (and whatever team my youngest son happens to be playing for).
 Now, it is true that to make the playoffs, the Cards need more wins than those little bears from the North Side of Chicago.
 That’s the only thing that really matters.
 But that doesn’t mean I’m not interested in other data, like how many they’ve won and lost out of the past 10 games, how many games they’ve won by fewer than three runs or any of the other blizzard of statistics available to baseball fans.
-Head-to-head polls for the general election at this point are like that: interesting data points that may tell us about the things to come.
-I loving public opinion research and the things it can tell us, but I always try to remember that polls aren’t the point of the process, they’re just interesting snapshots of the game as it’s played.]
+Head-to-head polls for the general election at this point are like that: Interesting data points that may tell us about the things to come.
+I love public opinion research and the things it can tell us, but I always try to remember that polls aren’t the point of the process, they’re just interesting snapshots of the game as it’s played.]

 “Having grown up in Illinois, your piece on the importance of secretaries of state (Thursday, August 22) brought back memories.
 Once upon a time when you entered Illinois, the signs said, ‘Welcome to Illinois, Paul Powell, Secretary of State’ (or later, ‘Alan J. Dixon, Secretary of State’ - yes, that Alan J. Dixon who is now senator AJD).
 My husband thought this was absurd.
 What about the Governor?
 Such was the relative powers of the offices!
 Of course, this references Paul Powell, who holds a particular memory for those of a certain age.
 When you dealt with the DMV in Illinois way back then, you made your check for a driver's license or license plates to ‘Paul Powell’, not ‘Treasurer of Illinois’ or something similar.
 Upon his death in 1970, a veritable fortune of checks made out to Paul Powell were found in shoeboxes in his home.
 Unfortunately, Illinois politics have made only a small improvement since those times.” – Susan Rollinson, Clifton Forge, Va.